 Polycystic Kidney Disease Clinic

 KUMC is a world leader in polycystic kidney disease clinical care and research.
 Pioneering work by Jared Grantham, MD, the recipient of multiple national and international research awards, continues under several world-renowned scientists at KUMC.
-Patients with polycystic disease are cared for in the Nephrology Clinic by a pair of nephrologists with special expertise in this complex disorder, Franz Winklhofer, MD, and Connie Wang, MD.
+Patients with polycystic disease are cared for in the Nephrology Clinic by Franz Winklhofer, MD, a nephrologist with special expertise in this complex disorder.

 KUMC faculty nephrologists provide care for inpatients at the University of Kansas Hospital assigned to other primary services who require specialist management by a nephrologist.
 Nephrologists see inpatient consultations in the intensive care units, telemetry and progressive care ("step down") units, regular inpatient wards, maternity unit, and the Rehabilitation and Psychiatric Hospitals.
 Thus, consultations originate from all services hospital-wide.